marcaureledivernois/firm-network/docs/index.md

 ## Online Appendix

 This page is an online appendix of the paper "Analysis of Large Market Data Using Neural Networks: A Causal Approach".
 Click on the links below to show interactive firm networks.
+Plots take several seconds to load.

 - [Network 1990-1994](https://marcaureledivernois.github.io/firm-network/Network1994.html)
 - [Network 1995-1999](https://marcaureledivernois.github.io/firm-network/Network1999.html)